-Check mirrors regularly.

-Check mirrors and traffic before, while in and after an intersection.

-Scan and check traffic in high volume areas and areas where pedestrians are expected to be present.
+- Check traffic and mirrors on a regular basis. - Check mirrors and traffic before, while in and after an intersection. - Scan and check traffic in high-volume area and areas where pedestrians are expected to be present.

-13.1.17 - Use of Turn Signals
+Use of Turn Signals